leighseverson/countyweather/README.md

 ### Daily weather data

-Functions in this package that pull daily weather values (`weather_fips()`, for example) are pulling data from the Daily Global Historical Climatology Network (GHCN-Daily) through NOAA's FTP server.
+Functions in this package that pull daily weather values (`weather_fips()`, for example) are pulling data from the Daily Global Historical Climatology Network (GHCN-Daily) through NOAA's FTP server, using functions from the `rnoaa` R package.

 Users can specify which weather variables they would like to pull.
-The five core daily weather variables are precipitation (`PRCP`), snowfall (`SNOW`), snow depth (`SNWD`), maximum temperature (`TMAX`) and minimum temperature (`TMIN`).
-As an additional quality check, \[add some here about what we're doing to filter out unrealistic values\].
-The daily weather data is filtered so that included weather variables fall within a range of possible values.
+The five core weather variables available through this daily data network are precipitation (`PRCP`), snowfall (`SNOW`), snow depth (`SNWD`), maximum temperature (`TMAX`) and minimum temperature (`TMIN`).

+As an additional quality control, this daily weather data is filtered within the `countyweather` functions so that included weather variables fall within a range of possible values.
 These ranges were chosen to include national maximum recorded values.
+Further, some of the metrics that are provided from NOAA in tenths of units are converted to units (e.g., tenths of millimeters or precipitation is converted to millimeters of precipitation).

+Here is more information about these five core daily weather variables:

 | variables | description         | units           | most\_extreme\_value |
 |:----------|:--------------------|:----------------|:---------------------|